hasanmoudud/geocompr/main.md

-Table: (\#tab:census-desc)Excerpt from the data description 'Datensatzbeschreibung_klassierte_Werte_1km-Gitter.xlsx' located in the downloaded file census.zip describing the classes of the retained variables.
-The classes -1 and -9 refer to uninhabited areas or areas which have to be kept secret, for example due to the need to preserve anonymity.
+Table: (\#tab:census-desc)Description of Census data from 'Datensatzbeschreibung...xlsx' located in the downloaded file census.zip.
+The classes -1 and -9 refer to areas for which there is no data.

  class    population\
 (number of people)    women\